WinVector/rquery/README.md

     ## [1] TRUE

 Note: `rquery` is only an experimental package.
-Also, it is not currently checked, but all `rquery` operators should be only used in "zero dependency mode" (never using a value created in the same operator or writing the same value twice) in the sense of [`seplyr::partition_mutate_qt`](https://www.rdocumentation.org/packages/seplyr/versions/0.5.0/topics/partition_mutate_qt).
-Again, the point was to see how quickly one can get a workable data transform pipeline in terms of Codd-inspired operators.
+All `rquery` operators should be only used in "zero dependency mode" (never using a value created in the same operator or writing the same value twice) in the sense of [`seplyr::partition_mutate_qt`](https://www.rdocumentation.org/packages/seplyr/versions/0.5.0/topics/partition_mutate_qt); the noded check this as a pre-condition).
+Again, the point was to see how quickly one can get a workable data transform pipeline in terms of Codd-inspired operators. `rquery` can also be used to teach advanced use of `SQL`.